Utrecht Network Award

 Patricia was one of the founding members of the Utrecht Network and during her working life she has shown unstinting commitment to the Network.
 Patricia has served on the Steering Committee and the Summer Schools Task Force and was to the forefront of the development of the Summer Schools (one of the defining features of the Utrecht Network).
 Patricia has been instrumental in creating a prominent brand for the Network in the field of short programmes.

-The presentation of the Utrecht Network Award is a recognition to the energy and support Patricia has given the Utrecht Network over the last 30 years.
+The presentation of the Utrecht Network Award is a recognition of the energy and support Patricia has given the Utrecht Network over the last 30 years.

 At the 2014 AGM in Krakow, Utrecht Network President, Marita Foster, was honoured to present the 2014 Utrecht Network Award to Professor Gianni Galloni from the Alma Mater Studiorum – Università di Bologna.
 Gianni is one of the founding fathers of the Network and over the years has actively participated in a wide range of Network activities.
 His insight and enthusiasm have contributed much to the vision and structure of the Network we share today.